The Difference Is Night And Day

 14. Start reading some of my many books yet untouched on my shelf

-*I really should stop putting things like this in - but hey, at least it's paid*
+*I really should stop putting things like this in - but hey, at least it's paid*17.
+Call Yvonne from the Smith Family about the mentoring programme I want to become involved in

 *My referees are being checked, so I'm guessing that's a good sign so far - nothing final just yet, but I'll keep you posted*